As-salamu alaykum,

 The Revelation of the Quran

-When ayahs (verses) were revealed to the Prophet (SAW), he dictated them to his companions so they could memorise and write down the revelation, allowing the preservation of the Quran.
+Whenever a portion of the Quran was revealed to the Prophet (SAW), he dictated it to his companions so they could memorise and write down the revelation, allowing the preservation of the Quran, as well as its implementation in life.
 The Prophet (SAW) could not make copies of the Quran himself as he could not read or write.

 After the Prophet (SAW) died, many companions who had memorised the Quran died in the Battle of Yamamah.
-In order to ensure the preservation of the Quran, Abu Bakr, the Caliph at the time, tasked Zayd ibn Thabit to collect all the individual copies and to make a master copy, only using copies that had been written in the presence of the Prophet (SAW).
-This master copy was further verified by multiple people who had memorised the entire Quran at the time of the Prophet (SAW).
-This guaranteed that every verse that got into the final master copy had truly been revealed to the Prophet (SAW).
+In order to ensure the preservation of the Quran, Abu Bakr, the Caliph at the time, tasked Zayd ibn Thabit to collect all the individual copies and to make a master copy (to further ensure the Quran's authenticity, only copies that had been written in the presence of the Prophet (SAW) were used in the making of this master copy).
+The master copy was further verified by multiple people who had memorised the entire Quran during the time of the Prophet (SAW).
+This guaranteed that every verse that got into the final master copy had truly been revealed to the Prophet (SAW), as well as making sure that every verse that was revealed, was also in it.

 When the master copy was created, it was given to Abu Bakr As-Saddiq.
 After the death of Abu Bakr, it was given to Umar ibn Al-Khattab, the second Caliph, and then to his daughter Hafsa (a widow of the Prophet (SAW)) after Umar passed away.

 Using the master copy, Caliph Uthman ibn Affan tasked 12 of his companions to prepare copies of the Quran in the same way Zayd ibn Thabit had done.
-Once these were complete, he compared them to the original version still held by Hafsa.
+Once these were complete, he compared them to the original, which was still held by Hafsa.

-To this day, countless Muslims (many of whom are non-Arabic speakers) have memorised the Quran in its entirety, preserving the message of Islam in the hearts and minds of millions around the world.
-Those who have memorised the Quran are called ‘Hafiz’, which relates to one of the names of Allah, Al-Hafiz (which can be translated to ‘the Ever-Preserving/the Guardian/the Protector’).
+To this day, countless Muslims (many of whom do not speak Arabic) have memorised the Quran in its entirety, further preserving the message of Islam in the hearts and minds of millions around the world.
+Those who have memorised the Quran are called ‘Hafiz.'

-Thanks to the dedication and effort of the early Muslims, there is only one version of the Quran, making it the most authentic and best-preserved holy book in the world (the only differences occurring in the way the Arabic gets translated).
+Due to the dedication of the early Muslims, there is still only one version of the Quran, making it the most authentic and best-preserved holy book in the world (the only differences occurring in the way the Arabic gets translated).
 May Allah bless the Prophet (SAW) and all those who have helped preserve and spread this sacred and infallible text from our Lord.

 Differences in Translation

 When reading a translation of the Quran, it is imperative for the reader to understand that the translation loses a lot of depth and emotion, as the translated language is usually not as descriptive as Arabic.
-As a result, translations cannot capture the emotion, detail, and descriptiveness which is present in an Arabic Quran.
-For a reader to fully grasp the entire meaning of this sacred text, one should try to learn Arabic (learning Arabic is encouraged but not imperative for Muslims, as long as they are aware that the translation they may be familiar with may not be entirely accurate).
+As a result, translations cannot capture the emotion, detail, and literary wonder which is present in the authentic Arabic Quran.
+For a reader to fully grasp the entire meaning of this sacred text, one should try to learn Arabic (learning Arabic is encouraged but not compulsory for Muslims, as long as they are aware if the issues of translating Arabic to a different language).

 One example of how something can be translated differently is Allah’s name ‘Ar-Rahman’, which opens almost every surah of the Quran.
-Some translations ‘the Entirely Merciful’, whereas others use ‘the Most Compassionate’.
-However, the Arabic meaning is so much deeper than either of these translations.
+Some translations use ‘the Entirely Merciful’, whereas others use ‘the Most Compassionate,’ but the Arabic meaning contains more depth than either of these translations.

-(To fully understand how descriptive Arabic is, there are around 12,000,000 words in Arabic, compared to ~250,000 words in English – according to the Oxford English Dictionary.)
+(To fully understand how descriptive Arabic is, there are around 12,000,000 words in Arabic, compared to roughly 250,000 words in English – according to the Oxford English Dictionary.)

 All of this is to say that, when reading the English translation of an Arabic text, it is important to keep in mind that the translation cannot capture the full depth of emotion present in the original, and in order to fully understand the original, one should learn Arabic.